Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$: Introduction

-We now move on to the Deep Riemann Hypothesis (DRH).
-Mertens~\cite{Mertens1874} considered~the \textit{partial Euler products} of $\zeta(s)$~and the Dirichlet $L$-function $L(s, \chi_{-4})$ at $s = 1$, where $\chi_{-4}$ is the primitive character modulo 4.
-Ramanujan~\cite{Ramanujan1997} then extended, beyond the boundary, the result of Mertens to~$s > 0$.
-His formula asserts that under the assumption of RH
+Mertens~\cite{Mertens1874} considered the partial Euler products of $\zeta(s)$ and the Dirichlet $L$-function $L(s, \chi_{-4})$ at $s = 1$, where $\chi_{-4}$ denotes the primitive character modulo $4$.
+Ramanujan~\cite{Ramanujan1997} extended, beyond the boundary, the work of Mertens~\cite{Mertens1874} to $s > 0$.
+His result then~states conditionally on RH that